-Jet Stream Energy Systems Project Description The Clean Hybrid Energy Scalable System (CHESS) is intended to address the intermittent nature of wind and solar power, supplementing those sources with clean, natural gas generation.
-CHESS integrates commercial off-the-shelf components to create a modular plug-andplay system that is easy to install as a standalone unit or as a retrofit kit to existing systems.
-CHESS can be scaled and adapted to meet specific user/application demands.
-Our team partnered with Jet Stream Energy Systems to develop the first CHESS prototype.
-Our prototype is a trailer-mounted unit that incorporates a wind turbine, solar panels and an auxiliary generator.
+The Clean Hybrid Energy Scalable System (CHESS) is intended to address the intermittent nature of wind and solar power, supplementing those sources with clean, natural gas generation.
+CHESS integrates commercial offthe-shelf components to create a modular plug-and-play system that is easy to install as a standalone unit or as a retrofit kit to existing systems.
+CHESS can be scaled and solar panels and an auxiliary generator.
 The wind and solar units charge a battery bank and are intended to provide the majority of the power for the system, while the auxiliary generator is configured to automatically start and provides supplemental power when there is not enough wind and sun to meet the demand of the system.
 This design is intended to be deployed for mobile applications, such as providing emergency power after natural disasters.
-Our goal is to develop a proof-of-concept that is both inexpensive and reliable.
-The prototype we constructed will serve as a baseline for the development of further prototypes in the path to commercialization.
-CubeSat TEAM MEMBERS: